rsdoiel/antenna/archives/2025/columns_2025.25.md

 **@Dave Winer's Scripting News** (date: 2025-06-27, from: Dave Winer's Scripting News)

-I'm working my way through The Bear, and it's great because you remember that you love all these characters and you can immediately start living the ongoing drama of their lives.
-The scene they paint is intriguing.
+I'm working my way through <a href="https://www.metacritic.com/tv/the-bear/season-4/">The Bear</a>, and it's great because you remember that you love all these characters and you can immediately start living the ongoing drama of their lives.
 I feel like a cat perched on a window watching everyone doing their daily stuff.
 Looking forward to going back to the beginning and starting over.

 <br>